100 Notable alumni of

 -

-Ater James "AJ" Majok is a professional basketball player for the Nairobi City Thunder of the KBF Premier League.
+Ater James "AJ" Majok is a professional basketball player for Rajawali Medan of the Indonesian Basketball League (IBL).
 Born in Sudan and raised in Australia, Majok represents Lebanon internationally.
 He was drafted by the Los Angeles Lakers in the 2011 NBA draft with the 58th overall pick.
 Standing at 6 ft 11 in (2.11 m), Majok mostly stands out with his athletic and defensive abilities.
 He was the BAL Defensive Player of the Year in 2022.

 -